fxm90/LightweightObservable/README.md

 Let me explain you why in a little example:

 > Imagine having a MVVM application using a service layer for network calls.
-A service is used as a singleton across the app.
+A service is used as a singleton across the entire app.
 >
 > The view-model has a reference to a service and subscribes to an observable property.
 The subscription-closure is now saved inside the observable property on the service.
 >